shalvah/joy.shalvah.me/collections/movies-and-tv/my-top-shows.md

 - _Kim's Convenience_ — A pleasant watch.
 Hard to not like this show.

 ### Honorable mentions
+- _Modern Family_ — Also very funny, but not as consistent as my top ones.
 - _New Girl_ — Got super funny after the first two seasons (but then dipped in later ones 😢).
 - _The Crew_ — Was skeptical at first, but it turned out to be pretty funny and with some heart.
 - _The Upshaws_ — Also skeptical, but also eventually good.
 Another "hood" show.
 I liked that it took on "hard" scenarios (irresponsible dad with baby mama), but in a lighthearted way.
 - _The Good Wife_ — Drama show, but really good drama.
 Probably one of the few drama shows I really enjoyed. _How To Get Away With Murder_ and _Suits_ started out good but went over the top in a few seasons.
 - _Squid Game_ - Didn't think I'd like this, but I did.
-It was extremely thought-provoking, a really intense watch (made me emotional at points).
-But still entertaining.
+It was extremely thought-provoking, a really intense watch (made me emotional at points), while still being entertaining.

 ---